andrusca1/Digispark-ATtiny85/README.md

 Most likely, you'll need to install the correct driver, especially if you're using Windows.
 Installing the proper driver "libusb-win32" is the final step

 # Simple project
+This Script is trolling your friends with any YT video you want and a fake Windows update.
 This is available for both, Windows and MacOS.
 Just plug it in!